ikigai-aa/Sentiment-Analysis-Amazon-Mobile-Phones-Product-Reviews/README.md

 ## Overview
 Sentiment analysis refers to the class of computational and natural language processing based techniques used to identify, extract or characterize subjective information, such as opinions, expressed in a given piece of text.
 The main purpose of sentiment analysis is to classify a writer’s attitude towards various topics into positive, negative or neutral categories.Sentiment analysis has gain much attention in recent years.
-In this paper, we aim to tackle the problem of sentiment polarity categorization, which is one of the fundamental problems of sentiment analysis.
+In this assignment, we aim to tackle the problem of sentiment polarity categorization, which is one of the fundamental problems of sentiment analysis.
 A general process for sentiment polarity categorization is proposed with detailed process descriptions.
 Data used in this study are online product reviews collected from amazon.
 Experiments for both sentence-level categorization and review-level categorization are performed with promising outcomes.
 At last, we also give insight into our future work on sentiment analysis.

 ## Objective